-Mount the wall chart provided where it can be easily viewed and instruct the operators on proper cleaning and operation of the GL-X. The instruction chart is also provided as an appendix to this manual (see appendix 1).
+Mount the wall chart provided in a conspicuous place and instruct the operators on proper cleaning and operation of the L-1X and L-1X16.
+The instruction chart is also provided as an appendix to this manual (see appendix).

-^{} Electrical and plumbing connections must be made by a qualified person who will comply with all available Federal, State, and Local Health, Electrical, Plumbing and Safety codes
+Electrical and plumbing connections must be made by a qualified person who will comply with all available Federal, State, and Local Health, Electrical, Plumbing and Safety codes